sajtarius/info_geo_plos/README.md

 ***For interested user, please go through the codes as I have included the desciptions in all the codes***

-The codes for the [Jensen-Shannon distance] and [information rate calculation] along with the statistical test is included in [alz_inforate_group_paper.ipynb].
+The codes for the [Jensen-Shannon distance] and [information rate calculation] along with the statistical test are included in [alz_inforate_group_paper.ipynb].